Sipho222/Siphokazi-Malingatshoni-Digital-Portfolio/README.md

 ---
 ## ✍️ Reflection on Markdown (STAR Method)

-*Situation: I was required to create a digital portfolio using Markdown on GitHub.
+*Situation: I was required to design and develop a professional digital portfolio using Markdown and host it on GitHub Pages as part of my work readiness training.

-*Task: I needed to structure my CV, projects, and reflections in a professional format.
+*Task: My task was to organise all my academic and practical work, including my CV, projects, and reflections, into a structured and professional online portfolio that demonstrates my skills and learning progress.

-*Action:  I learned Markdown syntax and used headings, lists, and links to organise my content in GitHub.

-*Result: I successfully created a structured and professional digital portfolio.
+*Action: I learned how to use GitHub Flavoured Markdown to format my content using headings, lists, and hyperlinks.
+At first, I struggled with correctly structuring sections.
+I also had to troubleshoot file paths to ensure everything displayed properly on my GitHub repository.
+Through practice and testing, I improved the layout and made my portfolio more organised and readable.
+I then deployed the repository using GitHub Pages to make it publicly accessible.

+*Result: I successfully created and deployed a functional digital portfolio.
+This process improved my technical skills in Markdown, GitHub version control, and website deployment.
+It also helped me understand how to present my work in a professional and structured way.

+---

 ## ✍️ Reflection on Mock Interview (STAR Method

-*Situation: I participated in a mock interview as part of my work readiness training.
+*Situation: As part of my work readiness training, I participated in a mock interview to prepare for real-world job applications.

-*Task: I needed to present myself professionally and answer interview questions effectively.
+*Task: I needed to present myself professionally, answer interview questions clearly, and demonstrate confidence and communication skills.

-*Action: I prepared for common questions, practiced my responses, and recorded my interview.

-*Result: I improved my confidence, communication skills, and interview readiness.
+*Action: I researched common interview questions and prepared structured responses.
+During the interview, I initially felt nervous, especially when answering behavioural questions.
+However, I focused on staying calm and improving my clarity when speaking.
+After the session, I reviewed my performance and identified areas where I could improve my confidence and answer structure.

+*Result: The mock interview helped me improve my communication skills, confidence, and ability to think under pressure.
+It also made me more aware of how to present myself professionally in future interviews.

+---
 ## ✍️ Reflection on GitHub Pages (STAR Method)
----

-* Situation: I was required to publish my portfolio using GitHub Pages.
+* Situation: I was required to publish my digital portfolio online using GitHub Pages.

-* Task: I had to deploy my GitHub repository as a live website.
+* Task: My task was to correctly configure my GitHub repository and deploy it as a live website accessible via a public link.

-* Action: I enabled GitHub Pages in my repository settings and linked the live site.
+* Action: I enabled GitHub Pages in the repository settings and selected the correct branch for deployment.
+Initially, I faced challenges with ensuring that all files were correctly linked and displayed on the live site.
+I resolved this by checking my file structure and updating incorrect paths.
+After troubleshooting, I successfully deployed the portfolio.

-* Result:  My portfolio was successfully published online and is now accessible via a public link.
+* Result:  My portfolio was successfully published online and is now accessible through a live GitHub Pages link.
+This improved my understanding of web hosting, deployment processes, and version control systems.